Saudi Tour

 The AlUla Tour, formerly known as the Saudi Tour and the Tour of Saudi Arabia, is an annual professional road bicycle racing stage race first held in Saudi Arabia in 1999.
 It has been held intermittently since its creation, and in 2020 joined the UCI Asia Tour for the first time.
-It is promoted by the Amaury Sport Organisation (ASO) and is classified by the International Cycling Union (UCI) as a 2.1 category race.
+It is promoted by the Amaury Sport Organisation (ASO) and were classified by the International Cycling Union (UCI) as a 2.1 category race from 2020 to 2025.
+From 2026, the race were upgraded to UCI ProSeries and were classified as 2.Pro.